jeffreyyyang/BlueStamp-Engineering-Portfolio/index.md

 <a href="https://drive.google.com/drive/folders/1t8ZgGRvJrYYbfawNBiJ6xqhWS9MYxiCA?usp=sharing"> LAFVIN 4DOF File Link </a>

 Tips:

 Do not plug in the HC-06 Module when uploading the bluetooth code.

 Make sure to utilize the correct screws, they are labeled in the directions.

+The LAFVIN App requires an older version of Android, it will be easier to make your own app.

 # Arduino Code
 ```Arduino